WSuenaga/UNe3dMe/README_en.md

 <img src="src/qs_en_05.png">

-When training is completed or interrupted, the execution results and 3D reconstruction results will be displayed.
+When training completes or fails, the execution results will be displayed.
 If the process fails, check the `📝 Execution Log`.

 <img src="src/qs_en_06.png">

 ## 3.6.
 Visualizing the 3D Reconstruction Results
 This system uses **viser** to visualize the 3D reconstruction results.
 You can start the server by clicking the `🚀 Launch Viewer` button.
-If a URL appears under Viewer URL, the viewer has started successfully.
-Please access it from your browser.
+If a URL appears under `Viewer URL`, the viewer has started successfully.
+Please open it in your browser.

 <img src="src/qs_en_07.png">

-For instructions on how to operate the viewer, refer to the right-side control panel.
+For viewer controls, refer to the right-side control panel.

 <img src="src/qs_en_08.png">

-To close the viewer, check the checkbox under Server Settings at the bottom of the side panel, then click the `Shutdown Server` button.
+To close the viewer, check the checkbox under **Server Settings** at the bottom of the side panel, then click the `Shutdown Server` button.

 <img src="src/qs_en_09.png">